Unusual Options Activity Insight: United States Steel | Benzinga

 Unusual Options Activity Insight: United States Steel

-Shares of United States Steel (NYSE:X) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $25.59.
+United States Steel (NYSE:X) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $28.84 following the option alert.

 - Sentiment: BEARISH